flexera-public/right_aws/README.txt

 concurrent requests to AWS.
 The way this plays out in practice is:
 1. If you have a non-multithreaded Ruby program, use the non-multithreaded setting.
-2. If you have a multi-threaded Ruby program, use the multithreaded setting to enable concurrent requests to S3 (or SQS, or EC2).
+2. If you have a multi-threaded Ruby program, use the multithreaded setting to enable concurrent requests to S3 (or SQS, or SDB, or EC2).
 3. For running under Mongrel/Rails, use the non-multithreaded setting even though mongrel is multithreaded.
 This is because only one Rails handler is invoked at time (i.e. it acts like a single-threaded program)